 Internal control and risk management system in the accounting process

 Preparation of the consolidated financial statements includes all activities required for presentation and disclosure of the net assets, financial position and results of operations of the Group in accordance with the provisions of the law and the IFRS.
-The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement, segment report and all necessary disclosures in the notes.
+The consolidated financial statements consist of the balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement, segment report and the notes to the consolidated financial statements, which disclose significant accounting policies and explanatory notes.
 The financial statement process includes the aggregation of all data from accounting and upstream processes for the annual financial statements.

-The organisational structure consists of the local accounting departments of the individual Group companies and the Group accounting department at the VIG headquarters in Vienna.
-The accounting departments of the Group companies prepare both local GAAP and IFRS financial statements and then send the IFRS figures to the Group accounting department.
+The organisational structure consists of the local accounting departments of the individual companies and the Group accounting department at the VIG Holding headquarters in Vienna.
+The accounting departments of the VIG companies prepare both local GAAP and IFRS financial statements and then send the IFRS figures to the Group accounting department.

 The IFRS financial statements are prepared in accordance with uniform Group accounting policies.
 The Group fully applies the rules of IFRS 4 with respect to the valuation of insurance policies.
 Accordingly, the values recognised under applicable national law are carried over to the IFRS consolidated financial statements.

 Standardised software is used to prepare the consolidated financial reports.
-The Group companies mostly use this software to send their data, which is entered locally.
-The Austrian insurance companies and some international insurance companies upload their balance sheets and income statements into the system.
+VIG companies mainly use this software to report their data, most of which is imported into the system as an upload or directly entered on site.
 The Group accounting department consolidates the data and prepares the consolidated financial statements.

-The newest version of the IFRS manual and detailed information on Group-wide reporting requirements are sent to the responsible persons in the local accounting departments before each set of financial statements are prepared in order to ensure uniform reporting across the Group.
 Both automatic (using validations) and manual checks (performance analyses and plausibility checks by employees in the Group accounting department) are performed for the financial statement data that is received.
-Additional checks in the form of control calculations and reconciliation of, in particular, reinsurance and financing balances are performed to identify and eliminate potential errors.
+Additional checks in the form of control calculations and reconciliation of intragroup transactions – in particular reinsurance and financing balances – are performed to identify and, if necessary, eliminate potential errors.

 In addition, an earnings reconciliation statement is prepared, the accuracy of individual parts of the consolidated financial statements is checked, and a plausibility check is performed for the consolidated financial statements as a whole to ensure that the presentation is complete and correct.